 - Access to the eHLbc communications infrastructure for planning purposes, budgeting and change management.

-Privileges for Member Institutions: Participation in Governance and Strategic Planning
+Privileges for Member Organizations: Participation in Governance and Strategic Planning

-eHLbc depends on the participation of member institutions in the governance of the consortium and in establishing strategic directions and priorities.
+eHLbc depends on the participation of member organizations in the governance of the consortium and in establishing strategic directions and priorities.

-- All full members participate directly on the Steering Committee and have the final vote of approval for major financial decisions;
+- All members participate directly in the All Member Group and have the final vote of approval for major financial decisions;

 - All members provide input and consortial direction during the Strategic Planning processes;